JustThatKing/MO2077/readme.md

 # Installation

 This list assumes that you have a clean install of Cyberpunk 2077.
 There may be unintended issues if you have multiple mods either installed manually or deployed by Vortex.
-Please delete manually added files & verify game integrety before installing.
+Please delete manually added files & verify game integrity before installing.
 For Vortex, please purge the installed mods, you will be able to redeploy them later if you choose to.

 ## Steam/Gog Config